AdobeDocs/commerce-operations.en/help/configuration/cli/static-view-file-deployment.md

 {{file-system-owner}}

-The static view files deployment command enables you to write [static files](https://glossary.magento.com/static-files) to the Magento file system when the Magento software is set for [production mode](../bootstrap/application-modes.md#production-mode).
+The static view files deployment command enables you to write [static files](https://glossary.magento.com/static-files) to the Commerce file system when the Commerce software is set for [production mode](../bootstrap/application-modes.md#production-mode).

 The term _static view file_ refers to the following: